-- For use of the weapons ranges, portion of the RTA would be closed for safety reasons.
-Locations of traffic control points are presented in Section 2.5 for each action alternative. - For larger exercises, the entire RTA would be closed to use; however, access to northern beaches and the International Broadcasting Bureau (IBB) property would not be restricted. - Periods of closure would last from a day before the scheduled event to ensure clearance, through post-event clean up and transport back to Guam. - According to Chapter 2, during periods of non-military use, it is anticipated that the RTA would be available for civilian purposes consistent with RTA policies, subject to management restrictions to protect public safety, property, and the environment.
-These uses include the proposed landfill, the proposed wastewater treatment plant, and agency personnel access for natural and cultural resource surveys on Tinian.
+- When ranges are in use, all or part of the RTA would be closed for safety reasons.
+Access restrictions would potentially occur north of the existing Tinian International Airport (West Field) and south of the Shinto Shrine American Memorial Circle on Broadway, including all lands to the east of 8th Avenue, north of the Airport, and south of Unai Chulu. - For larger exercises, the entire RTA would be closed to use except the International Broadcasting Bureau (IBB) property. - Periods of closure would last from at least one day before the scheduled training through post-event clean up and transport back to Guam. - According to Chapter 2, during periods of non-military use, it is anticipated that the RTA could be available for civilian purposes that are consistent with RTA policies and are subject to management restrictions to protect public health and safety.
 Periods of potential civilian use would need to be defined within RTA management procedures.